chris-prener/data-skills-01/notebook/data-skills-01-complete.md

 General tab on the left, un-check “Restore .RData into workspace at startup” and set “Save workspace to .RData on exit” to “Never”.

+To find Preferences:

+-   On macOS - go to `RStudio > Preferences...`
+-   On Windows - go to `Tools > Global Options...`

 ### Using Themes

 The Preferences panel also includes the option to change the appearance